-Rhino UK invited Joanna Grace to explain how stories can be used within a sensory room and tips on how to use a multi sensory room to its full advantage.
-Joanna Grace is a special educational needs and disabilities consultant and founder of the Sensory Project.
+Rhino UK invited Joanna Grace to explain how stories can be used within a sensory room and offer some tips on how to use a multi-sensory room to its full advantage.
+Joanna Grace is a special educational needs and disabilities consultant and founder of The Sensory Project.

 Whether you are creating a hydrogen cloud out of a handful of confetti (Birth of a Star) or setting off a projection of a galaxy (fantastic multi sensory room) the most important thing is you.
 The facilitator of a sensory experience, and how they facilitate that experience, is way more important than how expensive or complicated the experience is.
 To get the most out of your multi sensory room, or your simple do it yourself at home sensory story, you need to understand what you are doing and what can be achieved.
 It is this understanding that I hope to give people on my training days, but here are a few tips:

 - Take your time – People need time to process the information they get through their senses.
 We all rush around in life.
 When you are sharing sensory experiences with someone: slow down.

 - Try not to chat too much – Being social is really important, but when you are helping someone to access sensory stimuli if you chat at the same time you are asking them to process the language that you are producing (whether they themselves use language or not) if you keep quiet you allow them to focus fully on the experience.